Protecting Hector's and Māui dolphins

 We want to ensure the long-term survival of these unique marine mammals.
 Find out about the Threat Management Plan, closed fishing areas, monitoring, and other protection efforts.

-MPI is involved in several measures to protect Hector’s and Māui dolphins, including:
+We are involved in several measures to protect Hector’s and Māui dolphins, including:

 - the Threat Management Plan